Webster County, Georgia

 Webster County is a county located in the west central portion of the U.S. state of Georgia.
-As of the 2020 Census reflected a population of 2,348, making it the third-least populous county in Georgia.
+As of the 2020 census reflected a population of 2,348, making it the third-least populous county in Georgia.
 The county seat is Preston.

 History

 Webster County was created by an act of the Georgia General Assembly on December 16, 1853, as Kinchafoonee County.
 A subsequent legislative act on February 21, 1856, changed the name to Webster.
 The land for the county came from eastern portions of Stewart County.

 The county is named for Daniel Webster, U.S. representative of New Hampshire and U.S. representative and U.S. senator of Massachusetts.
 Webster County's original name of Kinchafoonee came from the Kinchafoonee Creek which runs through the county.

+On January 1, 2009, the city of Preston and town of Weston gave up their municipal charters and formed a consolidated city-county known as the Unified Government of Webster County.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 210 sqmi, of which 209 sqmi is land and 1.1 sqmi (0.5%) is water.

 The majority of Webster County, bordered to the southwest by State Route 520, is located in the Kinchafoonee-Muckalee sub-basin of the ACF River Basin (Apalachicola-Chattahoochee-Flint River Basin).
 The southwestern corner of the county is located in the Ichawaynochaway Creek sub-basin of the same ACF River Basin.
 A tiny edge of the southwestern border, just south of State Route 520, is located in the Middle Chattahoochee River-Walter F. George Lake sub-basin of the same ACF River Basin.